panchul/workspace/doc/Vim.md

 ---

-To open vim at a certain location, line number 123, or at the first occurence of 'some':
+To open vim at a certain location, line number 123, or at the first occurrence of 'some':

     $ vi +123 file.txt
     $ vi +/some file.txt